jeanmarc77/123solar/README.md

 - Go then in your browser for configuration http://yourIP/123solar/admin/

 # Support, Update & Contact
-Check first the 'Help and debugger' section in the administration.
+Check the wiki and the 'Help and debugger' section in the administration section.
 It usually respond to most common(s) issue(s).

 # License & External copyrights
 123Solar is released under the GNU GPLv3 license (General Public License).